-\textbf{Networks architecture. } The speech diffusion denoiser $F_\theta$ was trained on 4s-long clean speech signals from the English-only version of VoxCeleb2.
+The speech diffusion denoiser $F_\theta$ was trained on 4s-long clean speech signals from the English-only version of VoxCeleb2.
 The background noise diffusion denoiser $G_\phi$ was also trained on 4s signals, but of noise recordings drawn from DNS.
 They are both based on the lightweight U-Net \cite{unet} architecture NCSN++M proposed in \cite{storm}.
 The NCSN++M backbones of $F_\theta$ and $G_\phi$ are wrapped with STFT and inverse STFT, similarly to \cite{buddy}.
 All \ac{STFT} operations use a Hann window of 510 samples and a hop length of 160.
 This results in 256 frequency bins.

 For $F_\theta$, the NCSN++M backbone is augmented with visual features integrated via FiLM layers \cite{film}, and was trained with classifier-free guidance.
-The lip video frames are encoded using the BRAVEn model \cite{braven} variant finetuned on visual speech recognition.
+The lip video frames are encoded using the BRAVEn model \cite{braven} finetuned on visual speech recognition.
 Each lip video frame is encoded to a feature vector in $\sR^{1024}$.
-Altogether, the number of trainable parameters of $F_\theta$ and $G_\phi$ is 129.5M and 39.7M trainable parameters, respectively.
+Altogether, the number of trainable parameters of $F_\theta$ and $G_\phi$ is 129.5M and 39.7M, respectively.